pyadav60/pyadav60/README.md

 - 🌱 My threads are in Games and Media, and I currently aspire to work in the games industry
 - 💖 Huge fan of gaming and digital art.
 My favorites include Hades, Hollow Knight, Dungeons & Dragons, and Pokémon

+### **"Your Github history looks a little dry buddy!"**
+- I agree!
+- Most of my coursework is hosted on a private GATech Github Enterprise
+- I'm porting over repositories slowly but surely

 ### **More Me**
 - 🧩 <a href="https://teekydv.ju.mp/">My Website</a>
 - 💼 <a href="https://www.linkedin.com/in/prateek-yadav-352a211b0/">LinkedIn</a>